The event of the year at Linnaeus University

 - in some way other than research has particularly promoted the development of one of Linnaeus University's faculties.

 Persons who have been put forward for this award should not already possess an honorary doctorate with the same designation from any other Swedish university or higher education institution.
-Neither should the University be in a clear dependency position in relation to the proposed persons.
+Furthermore, the university should not be in a clear dependency position in relation to the proposed persons.